Icinga/icingaweb2/doc/02-Installation.md

 ### Installing Icinga Web 2 <a id="installing-from-package-example"></a>

 You can install Icinga Web 2 by using your distribution's package manager to install the `icingaweb2` package.
 Below is a list with examples for various distributions.
-The additional package `icingacli` is necessary on RPM based systems for being able to follow further steps in this guide.
-In DEB based systems, the icingacli binary is included in the icingaweb2 package.
+The additional package `icingacli` is necessary to follow further steps in this guide.

 **Debian and Ubuntu**:
 ```